 Find out how to add properties to a model, change their settings and manage them.

 Use the schema view and build the relations between your models

-This article explains how to provide an access to the information in your application and add new roles
+This article explains how to provide access to the information in your application and add new roles